HabitatFramework/UserGuide/interface/interface.rst

 Sources Tab
 -----------

-Click on **Sources** to display the Sources tab as shown in the figure :ref:`figUIST`.
+Click on :guilabel:`Sources` to display the Sources tab as shown in the figure :ref:`figUIST`.
 Up to three sources can be defined for each INCID.

 .. _figUIST: